shubhanshu02/GSoC-2021-logs/README.md

 This repository serves as a log for the weekly progress of my GSoC'21 project with Intel Video and Audio for Linux.
 The discussions with the mentors are not logged in this log.

+If you have any questions, please feel free to create a new discussion in Discussion section of this repository.

 ## Project Details

 Project Title: **Async Support for TensorFlow Backend in FFmpeg**